The Joke (novel)

 The Joke (Žert) is Milan Kundera's first novel, originally published in 1967.
-It describes how a student's private joke derails his life, and the entwined stories of his lovers and friends grappling with the shifting roles of folk traditions and religion under Communist Czechoslovakia.
+It describes how a student's private joke derails his life, and the entwined stories of his lovers and friends grappling with the shifting roles of folk traditions and religion in Communist Czechoslovakia.

 Plot

 Like most of Kundera's novels, the book is divided into seven parts; the parts switch among the viewpoints of four characters.
-Ludvik Jahn was expelled from school and the Communist Party for his irreverence.
-Jaroslav is an old friend with a cimbalom band which Ludvik had once played in.
+Ludvik Jahn has been expelled from school and the Communist Party for his irreverence.
+Jaroslav is an old friend with a cimbalom band that Ludvik had once played in.
 Helena Zemánková is a radio reporter going to interview Jaroslav, and the wife of Ludvik's old nemesis.
-Kostka is a Christian foil for Ludvik who spars with his life philosophy.
+Kostka is a Christian foil for Ludvik, who spars with his life philosophy.

 The novel opens with Ludvik back in his hometown in Moravia for the first time in years, startled to recognize the woman cutting his hair, though neither acknowledges the other.
 He reflects on the joke that changed his life in the early 1950s over the next several chapters of flashback.
 Ludvik was a dashing, witty, and popular student who, like most of his friends, supported the still-young Communist regime.
 During their summer break, a girl in his class wrote to him about "optimistic young people filled through and through with the healthy spirit" of Marxism; he replied caustically, "Optimism is the opium of mankind!
 A healthy spirit stinks of stupidity!
 Long live Trotsky!"

 The girl, under pressure, shared the contents of the letter with others in the Party at school, who did not find it funny.
 Commissions were convened to investigate Ludvik, who remained defiant, culminating in a plenary session — led by his peer, Pavel Zemanek — in which he was unanimously expelled from the Party and from the college.
 At the wedding of his old friend Jaroslav, whom he had once encouraged to revive Moravian folk music under the Party banner, Ludvik found that his stance toward that revival had turned bitter.